Frequently Asked Questions

 - Failure to respond to official notices

 Each student who becomes subject to a hold action is given advance notice and ample time to respond.
 In most cases, the hold must be released by the initiating office (that is, the office that is having a problem) before a student may enroll in classes or receive various campus services.
-Obtain information on holds through URSA at www.ursa.ucla.edu.
+You may obtain information on holds through My.UCLA.edu.
 Please note: even if it is during your pass, you will not be able to enroll if a hold has been placed on your records.
-Please check through URSA to see whether any holds might have been placed on your records and get them cleared up before your pass begins by contacting the office that placed the hold.

 If you have a 3.0 GPA (either overall or from the previous quarter), a counselor in your advising unit (College Counseling, Honors, AAP, or Athletics) can increase your maximum number of units for you while you wait.
-Then you can enroll on URSA for those extra courses.
 If your GPA is less than 3.0, you must fill out a petition for extra units and submit it to your advising unit.
 These petitions generally take 3 to 4 days to process.

 For Graduate Students